it-economics/itea-be/03_orange_grade_sla_srp.md

 In a first step the company wants to calculate the price with given information and print out a sheet of paper with information of the product so the product can easily be produced in a factory.

 Oh no, this is going to be complicated.
 It will take hours to calculate the price.
-Happily, Joe, the last intern of the company already started with the implementation in the software for the product.
+Happily, Joe, the last intern of the company already started with the implementation of the product.
 Sadly, Joe left the company, so it was decided that it is your job to complete it.
 No, problem, you think.
-Then you look into the code and realize that you can't work on it like this.
-Therefore, today, your task for today is to clean up the code.
+Then you look into the code ...

 -----
 Here are the tasks that you have to implement for this Kata: